“Drink me!” The tiny bottle demands of Alice in the hallucinatory alternate universe of Wonderland.

-But adding a little hootch to your blends makes for a captivating weekend in the old Craft kitchen and a nice way to use up your magical garden herbs, flowers and fruits.
+But adding a little hootch to your blends makes for a captivating weekend in the old Craft kitchen is a nice way to use up your magical garden herbs, flowers, and fruits.

 Magical cocktails begin in the garden with fresh, local, natural ingredients.